yuesong-feng/Flash-DBSim/README.md

 Full details: Please refer to [Flash-DBSim](http://kdelab.ustc.edu.cn/flash-dbsim/index_en.html)

-If you just want to use the library, you only need to care about the `src/flashdbsim_i.h` and the shared library `Flash-DBSim.o`.

 ## Copyright
 [Flash-DBSim](http://kdelab.ustc.edu.cn/flash-dbsim/index_en.html) was originally developed in 2008 by [KDELab of USTC](http://kdelab.ustc.edu.cn/index.html).
 And was redevelopment by me in 2022.
 The main changes are as follows：